piyushpatel2005/website-archive/content/tutorials/junit/setting-up-environment/index.md

                             └── AppTest.java
 ```

 Now, we have basic directory structure setup for Maven project.
 Remove the `App.java` file in `src/main/java` and `AppTest.java` in `src/test/java` directory respectively.
+Also delete the directory `src/main/resources`.
 We will write our own unit test and application code.

 ## Adding JUnit Dependency